asterisks

 Candela

-Candela is a permanent video projection art project I created in Long Island City, NY.
-It was made possible by the support of Plaxall, Inc.
+Candela is a video projection art project I created in Long Island City, NY.
+The work features a luminous candle with flickering flame, transforming urban architecture into a beacon of contemplation.

-Hardware design by J McDonald of Shape Studio and Amit Patil of Plaxall, Inc.
+Hardware design by J McDonald of SHAPE Studio and Amit Patil of Plaxall, Inc.

 The video and static light projection rig on the rooftop with the Manhattan skyline in the background.